 Signal Mountain in Hamilton County, Tennessee — The American South (East South Central)

 Location.
-35° 11.26′ N, 85° 20.99′ W. Marker is in Signal Mountain, Tennessee, in Hamilton County.
-Marker is at the intersection of Corral Road and Taft Highway (U.S. 127), on the right when traveling north on Corral Road.
+35° 7.172′ N, 85° 22.012′ W. Marker is in Signal Mountain, Tennessee, in Hamilton County.
+Marker can be reached from Signal Point Road west of Flint Street.
+This historical marker is located at the end of Signal Point Road, in Signal Point Park, at the end of the trail that leads to the park's overlook of the Tennessee River Valley.
 Touch for map.
 Marker is in this post office area: Signal Mountain TN 37377, United States of America.
 Touch for directions.